Scord-Official/Scord-Official/README.md

    npm start
 5. Open the Ports panel, hit forward a port, set to port 3000, click "Open in Browser" — that'll preview the app.
 6. Use the preview origin with wss:// for WebSocket connections (Codespaces handles TLS).
 In the client UI, paste the wss:// preview URL and click Connect.
+7. Admin commands are built in, so just log in with user localadmin.
+In the codespace console, look in server.js for the password and replace it with your password.
+People who try to log into the admin account without that pw will be temp ip banned from your server.
+You dont have to have it though.

 To Run locally
 - npm install